steinruck/data603-sp22/project/README.md

 - `presentation.pdf`: final presentation given in class describing the goal of the project, what was accomplished, how it was accomplished, and future considerations.
 - `preprocessing.ipynb`: Jupyter Notebooks that reads in each of the books, removes some page tagging, creates dataframe with content under `text` column, adds `titles` column, performs regex text cleaning, and exports to .csv
 - `books_6_rows.csv`: .csv file containing each of the books in its own row in the `text` column, and a `titles` column
-- `final.ipynb`: Jupyter Notebook containing all of the text analysis using Spark
+- `topic_modeling.ipynb`: Jupyter Notebook containing all of the text analysis using Spark
 - `README.md`: This document, describing the contents of the direcotry and the project
 - `RUBRIC.md`: Evaluation metrics for the project
 - `proposal.pdf`: Initial project proposal